 Under the provisions of the Administration Agreement dated 18 August 2011 between the Fund and JTC Fund Solutions (Jersey) Limited as Administrator, the Administrator is entitled to a fee for administrative and secretarial services payable by the Fund quarterly in arrears at a rate of 0.10 per cent. per annum of the average NAV of the Fund calculated over the relevant quarterly period.
-With effect from 1 December 2016 the Administrator and Secretary ceded its fees to the Assistant Secretary.
+Between 1 December 2016 and 30 June 2021, the Administrator and Secretary ceded its fees to the Assistant Secretary.